califano-lab/vespa.net/README.md

 ## 3. Run analysis

 Submit the Snakemake job.
-On a local computer, this could for example be:
+On a local computer with local installation, this could for example be:

 ```
 snakemake --snakefile Snakefile -j 64 --restart-times 2